What is equity and how can you use the money you have in your home to borrow cash for other purposes or to pay off debts?

 By remortgaging for a higher value you would have 'sold' £20,000 of your equity, as you would now only own £80,000 of the value £200,000 of your home, rather than £100,000.

-Because of the increase in value of the home, your loan to value ratio has still dropped, but you are borrowing and paying interest on a higher amount.
+Because of the increase in value of the home, your loan to value ratio (LTV) has still dropped, but you're borrowing and paying interest on a higher amount.

 Your equity - what to look at

-- Look at how much your home has increased in value, and make a point of not increasing your loan-to-value ratio by borrowing proportionally with how much your property has increased in value.
-Fundamentally it is still about what you can afford to pay back.
+Look at how much your home has increased in value, and make a point of not increasing your loan-to-value ratio by borrowing proportionally with how much your property has increased in value.
+Fundamentally it's still about what you can afford to pay back.
+Mortgage lenders have had to be quite strict about how much they lend to borrowers, and have to make an assessment based on affordability criteria.
+So you may not be allowed to borrow quite as much as you would like or hope to.

-- If you plan for your home to further increase in value to negate increasing the size of your mortgage, you are taking a risk.
-Just because property prices have gone up in the past, doesn’t mean they will continue to do so.
+If you plan for your home to further increase in value to negate increasing the size of your mortgage, you're taking a risk.
+Just because property prices have gone up in the past, doesn't mean they will continue to do so.

 The cost - what to look at

-- Look at the size of your current mortgage repayments and the size of your potential new repayments to see if you’re happy with larger monthly outgoings.
+Look at the size of your current mortgage repayments and the size of your potential new repayments, see if you're happy with larger monthly outgoings.

-- Take into account any exit fees from your current mortgage and arrangement fees for the new mortgage – if substantial they could eat into the equity you are releasing.
+Take into account any exit fees from your current mortgage and arrangement fees for the new mortgage - if substantial they could eat into the equity you're releasing.

 If your personal circumstances, high exit/arrangement fees, or low equity growth mean remortgaging doesn't seem like a sensible option to get a cash sum, there are a few other ways you can borrow.